-How do I make so many changes and go counter culture when I don’t feel well and especially without disrupting my family and our traditions?
+How do I make so many changes and go counterculture when I don’t feel well, especially without disrupting my family and our traditions?

-And all that can leave you wondering if Functional Medicine is really worth the time and effort.
-The overwhelm might leave you frozen in place, not sure what your next step should be.
+And all that can leave you wondering if functional medicine is really worth the time and effort.
+The overwhelm might leave you frozen in place, unsure of your next step.

 Is functional medicine right for you?